 Critical infrastructure systems (CIs) are becoming increasingly vulnerable to system-wide failure primarily due to aging, natural and manmade hazards, climate change, and increased interdependencies, among other factors.
 Quantitative and qualitative assessment of the associated risk is crucial in pre-event planning and post-event response.
-Risk assessment and management of structural and infrastructure systems (RAMSIS) lab develops and applies probabilistic risk analysis frameworks to various CIs and their components to assess their reliability and resilience against perturbations.
+Risk Assessment and Management of Structural and Infrastructure Systems (RAMSIS) lab develops and applies probabilistic risk analysis frameworks to various CIs and their components to assess their reliability and resilience against perturbations.
 This can provide valuable knowledge about a number of principal effects such as traffic disruption, impact on the regional and global economy, and resilience of systems and communities.
-The focus of RAMSIS lab is on
+Led in its research efforts by Professor Abdollah Shafieezadeh, the RAMSIS lab focuses on:

 - Numerical modeling and fragility assessment of complex systems, such as seaports, bridges, and physical assets of power grids with consideration of soil-foundation-structure interactions and liquefaction effects